Au7o mascotAu7o

 1Failed vehicle speed sensor

-4Damaged tone ring
+4Damaged sensor tone/reluctor ring

 Typical Repair Cost

-$20 - $2,500
+$20 - $300

-Range based on 3 documented vehicle-specific issues.
-Actual cost depends on the root cause, your vehicle, and whether you DIY or visit a shop.
+Based on 2 documented vehicle-specific issues.
+Actual cost depends on root cause and vehicle.

 Diagnostic Tools